Highway 1 - Cowichan River (Silver) Bridge Painting Project

 - Limited, short-duration traffic lane closures may be implemented and will be scheduled during low traffic volume periods

-- Pedestrians may continue to use sidewalk until the first phase of scaffolding installation under the bridge is installed and then the sidewalk will be closed until the work is substantially completed
+- Pedestrians may continue to use the sidewalk on the southbound bridge until Sunday August 19, when the first phase of scaffolding installation under the bridge is complete.
+Then the sidewalk will be closed until the work is substantially completed

 - The sidewalk and both traffic lanes on the northbound bridge will continue to be available for the duration of project